 Jay Toups has guided Bioroot Energy from inception in 2010 to one of today’s best positioned clean fuel startups.
-Mr. Toups has excelled for 30 years as a serial entrepreneur and worked in the fields of information technology, real estate, music publishing, and enterprise marketing communications.
-A year-round resident of Darby, Montana, since 1998, Mr. Toups’ interest in producing clean fuels began in 2007 with his involvement with the Big Sky Coalition, a now defunct Montana non-profit dedicated to improving private, state and federal forest management practices.
+A year-round resident of Darby, Montana, since 1998, Mr. Toups’ interest in producing clean fuels began in 2007 with his involvement with the Big Sky Coalition, a non-profit dedicated to improving private, state and federal forest management practices.
 The organization’s mission to “do something about overgrown forests, jobs and the environment” continues with the Bioroot Energy focus on alcohol fuel production using woody biomass and municipal solid and liquid wastes.
-Mr. Toups studied English and Business at University of Southern Mississippi.
+Prior to founding Bioroot Energy, Jay worked for 35 years as a serial entrepreneur, consultant, employee and executive in the areas of retail merchandising, real estate, information technology, publishing, and marketing communications.
+An award-winning fingerstyle guitarist, teacher, speaker, writer and avid supporter of the performing arts, Jay studied English and Business at the University of Southern Mississippi.

 David Butler has over thirty years of business experience, including twenty years as a financial and operations executive, primarily at smaller privately held companies.
 He has supported or managed five preferred stock rounds, two convertible bridge debt transactions, multiple bank lines of credit and venture debt transactions totaling nearly $60 million, debt restructurings and buy-outs during times of duress, and six different M&A transactions both selling and buying.
 In addition to the core CFO functions of fund raising, accounting, treasury and financial planning, and the broader CFO functions such as legal, human resources and information systems, he has directly managed most non-financial functions such as sales, marketing, manufacturing and engineering.
 David recently served as CFO, COO and eventually President of Alara, an x-ray imaging company serving medical and security markets.
 Previous roles have included CFO at Integrated Insurance Technologies, VP of Finance and Administration at Rivio, VP and Controller at Diamond Multimedia, and CFO and General Manager at Plextor.
 David holds a BS in Finance from San Diego State University and an MBA from Santa Clara University.
 More information